Best Weapons to Use in XDefiant Beta | Attack of the Fanboy

 The Best SMG in XDefiant

-Made for those looking to rush in and clear the opposition fast and from all ranges/angles, a good SMG must excel in allowing you to shoot fast/accurately, as well as easily maneuver while in combat.
-With that said the best SMG in XDefiant right now is the MP7.
+Made for those looking to rush in and clear the opposition fast and from all ranges/angles, a good SMG must excel in allowing you to shoot fast, as well as easily maneuver while in combat.
+With that said, the best SMG in XDefiant right now is the MP7.

 The weapon is our main choice as it will provide you with a good amount of firepower, mobility, stability, and Ammo, all without sacrificing too much accuracy.
 If you prefer to focus on base damage + mobility and plan on mitigating the low accuracy with attachments, the Vector .45 ACP can also work great.

-Note: - This article was updated on April 17th, 2023